AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Zones
 ### Description
 This indicator draws a histogram on the left side of the chart.
 This histogram contains the historical volume, and inside the histogram, the length of the bars shows the cumulative volume.
 Traders can configure the price series (open, high, low etc.) with the help of the properties dialog box.
 An up bar (where the close is above the open) shows the bar in green, and falling bars are displayed in red.
 The indicator is only designed to be used with historical data.
 In order to view volume changes in real-time, it is wise to consider using the VolumeProfile.

 ##Williams %R
 ### Description
-Larry Williams developed the Williams %R. It is a momentum indicator, and is the inverse of the Fast Stochastic Oscillator.
+Larry Williams developed the Williams %R. It is a momentum indicator, and is the inverse of the Fast [Stochastic Oscillator].
 Williams %R, which is also called simply %R, reflects the level of the close relative to the highest high for the look-back period.
 The Stochastic Oscillator, on the other hand, reflects the level of the close relative to the lowest low. %R multiplies the raw value by -100 as a means of correcting for the inversion.
 This means that the Fast Stochastic Oscillator and Williams %R actually produce the exact same lines, with different scaling.
 The Williams %R fluctuates between 0 and -100.
 Values between 0 to -20 are deemed overbought, and values from -80 to -100 are seen as oversold.
 Naturally, signals taken from the Stochastic Oscillator can also be applied to Williams %R.

 ### Interpretation
 As with the Stochastic Oscillator, Williams %R reflects the level of the close relative to the high-low range over a given period of time.
 Assume that the highest high equals 110, the lowest low equals 100 and the close equals 108.
 The high-low range is 10 (110 - 100), which is the denominator in the %R formula.
 The highest high less the close equals 2 (110 - 108), which is the numerator.
 2 divided by 10 equals 0.20.
 Multiply this number by -100 to get -20 for %R. Williams %R would equal -30 if the close was 103 (0.30 x -100).